Boundary: Rocky Desert

 Please be mindful, though… I don’t know what you will find hidden behind the ocotillo door.
 I fear she doesn’t, either.

-Despite this, she seems to hold no desire to transgress the barriers between esk, and does not purposefully bring physical harm to any being-- living or non.
+Ever a solitary esk, Dia reacts violently to encroachment.
+She uses her sharp tongue and keen mind to ruthlessly heckle other esk until they leave her and her boundary alone.
+Despite this, she seems to hold no desire to transgress the barriers between them, and does not purposefully bring harm to any being-- living or non.

 - Diaspore was not her name in life; It's a moniker of sorts used by those esk who had the misfortune of encountering her after her transformation.
-Dia does not remember her name, and rarely uses “Diaspore” to refer to herself.
+Dia does not remember her name, and doesn't use one for herself.

 - Dia doesn't really know how to be an esk.
-Whoever transformed her did not or could not stick around, and she is too prideful to accept help.
-Consequently, she cannot teleport or levitate, and instead travels by foot to each of her haunts.
+Whoever transformed her did not or could not stick around, and she rejects all help.
+As a result of this she can not teleport or levitate, and instead travels by foot to each of her haunts.